Justin-Insight/mymindteam.com/content/our-team/_index.md

     clinician today.
   body: >-
     Whether you need professional neurodivergent testing or treatment, our team is here to help.
-The process is easy!
-Get started by filling out our brief questionnaire.
+Complete our short questionnaire and we'll handle the rest\!
   button:
     enabled: true
     button_url: /get-started/